How to Change Your Thrift Savings Plan Address: A Step-by-Step Guide

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-My wife and I moved a few months ago and I finally realized I forgot to change our address for our Thrift Savings Plan accounts.
-It’s important to use the most up to date address you have so the TSP can contact you with updates or any issues that arise.
+My wife and I moved a few months ago, and I finally realized I had forgotten to update the addresses for our Thrift Savings Plan accounts.
+It’s important to use the most up-to-date address you have so the TSP can contact you with updates or any issues that arise.
 This is especially important if you are already receiving your Thrift Savings Plan benefits (you need access to IRS Form 1099-R when you file your taxes).
 Thankfully, updating your address is as simple as updating your account online or filling out a form and mailing it in (the form is available online or by calling the ThriftLine).

-The TSP doesn’t send out much mail – but the mail it does send is usually very important for your retirement planning needs, or filing your taxes.
+The TSP doesn’t send out much mail, but the mail it does send is usually very important for your retirement planning needs or filing your taxes.
 In most cases, the mail you receive will be limited to quarterly or annual statements if you opt to receive them in physical form (you can also receive them electronically), and your IRS Form 1099-R if you are making qualified withdrawals from your funds.
-Other than those situations, TSP mailings are usually limited to important plan updates.
+In other situations, TSP mailings are usually limited to important plan updates.

-As you can see – it’s a great idea to give the TSP the most up to date information you can.
-Not only will it help you have the most recent information about your account and what’s going on with the TSP, but it will also keep your private information out of the hands of others.
+As you can see, it’s a great idea to give the TSP the most up-to-date information you can.
+Not only will it help you have the most recent information about your account and what’s happening with the TSP, but it will also keep your private information out of others’ hands.
 Identity theft is a real danger, so it’s best not to give people a reason or means to target you!

-Changing your address: There are two categories of TSP members: actively employed, or separated from government service.
-Actively employed covers anyone who is still eligible to contribute to his or her Thrift Savings Plan, and separated from Federal service covers everyone (military and civilian) who are no longer eligible to contribute to their TSP.
+There are two categories of TSP members: those who are actively employed and those who are separated from government service.
+Actively employed covers anyone who is still eligible to contribute to their Thrift Savings Plan, and separated from Federal service covers everyone (military and civilian) who is no longer eligible to contribute to their TSP.

 Thrift Savings Plan